 Publishing content in accessible formats makes it more usable for everyone!
-This session, presented by Typefi Solutions Consultant Damian Gibbs, focuses on the principles of accessibility in publishing, and outlines practical steps you can take to create accessible standards.
+This session from the 2021 Typefi Standards Symposium, presented by Typefi Solutions Consultant Damian Gibbs, focuses on the principles of accessibility in publishing and outlines practical steps you can take to create accessible standards.

 “I see accessibility as an opportunity not only to reach a broader audience, but also to greatly improve the quality of products for everyone.”